In New York, airplane phone calls could land you in court

 Lott said it was "extremely rare" for passengers to violate the guidelines, noting there were more than 1.2 million flights that operated out of LaGuardia, JFK and Newark airports last year.

 There are no current civil penalties for flaunting the guidelines.
-Unruly behaviour is punishable under criminal law if it rises to the level of an offense such as disorderly conduct.
+Unruly behavior is punishable under criminal law if it rises to the level of an offense such as disorderly conduct.

 Brandon Macsata, executive director for the Association for Airline Passenger Rights, said he supported initiatives to improve airline on-time performance but expressed "caution against singling out passengers for delays."